-The star of yalanji is really the filling.
-The vegetable on the exterior is merely a vehicle for the delicious, vegetarian stuffing.
-You typically find yalanji made from stuffing grape leaves and even tiny baby eggplants, but my grandmother’s sister loved the delicate, silky texture of Swiss chard.
+Even though these are vegetarian, don’t let that fool you!
+The star of these yalanji is the incredibly flavorful and satisfying filling.
+The vegetable on the exterior is simply a vehicle for the wonderfully sour and slightly sweet stuffing.
+You typically find yalanji made from stuffing grape leaves and even tiny tiny eggplants, but my grandmother’s sister loves the delicate, silky texture of Swiss chard.
 I’ve had yalanji at many restaurants and homes, but none come close to Aunt Kiki’s recipe.

-Yalanji takes time, preparation, and lots of effort.
-The day Aunt Kiki taught me her recipe, I remember we woke exceptionally early to go to Aleppo’s main vegetable market (سوق الخضرة).
+Yalanji takes time, preparation, and lots of patience.
+The day Aunt Kiki taught me her recipe, I remember we woke up exceptionally early to go to Aleppo’s main vegetable market (سوق الخضرة).
 This was a real farmers market.
 The vendors were all local farmers selling what was plentiful and in-season.
 The vegetables were overflowing, freshly picked, with dirt still on the surfaces.
 Prices were competitive, too.
 As we walked past the carts, vendors belted their best prices.
 It was like walking into an auction hall of produce.
-It was loud and exciting.
-I drew a lot of attention with my big camera.
+It was loud and invigorating!
+I drew a lot of attention with the big camera strapped around my neck.
 Kids followed me around posing with their family’s produce.

 In order to make the best yalanji, you need to pack lots of flavor into the stuffing.
 Unlike meat-based dolmas, yalanji don’t have the benefit of fatty meat.
 That’s where Aunt Kiki’s secret comes into play.
-Once we washed our produce from the market, I remember she asked me for Turkish coffee from the pantry.
+Once we washed our produce from the market, I remember she asked me for Arabic coffee from the pantry.
 I assumed she wanted to re-energize.
-I reached for the brik (Turkish coffee pot) and handed her a couple of demitasses.
-She chuckled; I was confused.
-That’s when she revealed that the coffee was for the filling.
-At first I thought she was joking.
-I had tasted her yalanji before.
-It was amazing.
-Delicious.
-Full of flavor, but it didn’t taste like coffee.
+I reached for the brik (Arabic coffee pot) and handed her a couple of demitasses.
+She smiled and told me to put those away.
+I was confused.
+That’s when she told me that the coffee was for the filling.
+At first, I thought she was joking.
+I tasted her yalanji before.
+They were amazing.
+Delicious, full of flavor, but they didn’t taste anything like coffee.
 That’s because a spoonful is all you need.
-The coffee adds depth that’s satisfying, yet barely noticeable.
+The coffee adds a subtle depth that draws out the flavor of the other ingredients; it’s barely noticeable.

 yields ~32 pieces